How Do Habits Become an Addiction?

 Experts now understand that anyone can develop an addiction.
 The condition isn’t a sign of moral failure, bad parenting, or a weak will.
 But what, exactly, is an addiction?
-More importantly, what are the types of addiction that you might struggle with right now?
+More importantly, what types of addiction are you struggling with right now?
 To learn more about the types of addiction and your treatment options at Soledad House, contact us today by calling 866.314.3222.

 There are Three Common Types of Addiction